taskcluster/azure-entities/README.md

 If you use `Entity.query` you don't run the risk of executing a full table scan.
 But depending on the size of your partitions it may still be a lengthy operation.
 Always query with care.

+### Errors

+This library can throw arbitrary errors from the underlying implementation libraries.
+The three well-defined errors can be identified as follows:

+* `err.code === 'PropertyTooLarge'` - a property of the entity exceeds the allowable space.
+* `err.code === 'ResourceNotFound'` - an entry with the given partitionKey / rowKey does not exist in the table
+* `err.code === 'EntityAlreadyExists'` - an entity with the same partitionKey / rowKey already exists

 # Development